krishankantkk/travel-booking/README.md

 # Travel-booking

 ## Introduction
-created a travel booking in reactjs and TailwindCSS
+created a travel booking in reactjs and TailwindCSS and used the react leaflet library for use for map visual representation

 ## Tools